 The word is, “Denies.”
 As in, “The company denies wrongdoing.”

 Let’s put this proposition to the test.
 Let’s say a headline writer wants to make you look bad for not walking on Mars.
 Yeah, the planet that no one from earth has ever visited.
-All he has to do it feature the headline, “Sarah Doe Denies Walking on Mars.”
+All he has to do it feature the headline, “Jane Doe Denies Walking on Mars.”

 The word itself suggests that the accusation is truth and that you are denying the truth.
 If you are described as denying anything, this frames you as defensive, guarded, trying to hide something, and therefore, guilty in the court of public opinion.